Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 Even though there were eight official firmware releases, spanning almost two full years, the NEO U9-H is still running Android 6 (Marshmallow).
 In fact, the last official firmware was released two months AFTER Google released Android 9!

-Hardware is also pretty dated at this point.
+The hardware is also pretty dated at this point.

 Still, that’s not to say that the U9-H is a bad device – far from it.
-However, if you’re buying one at this point, you need to have realistic expectations.

 MINIX NEO U9-H Specs